muukis/NRuuviTag/README.md

 ```

 ```
-# Publish readings from nearby devices to a REST API endpoint URL in batches of up to 100 samples
+# Publish readings from nearby devices to a REST API endpoint URL in a single calculated average of samples per device

-nruuvitag publish rest "MY_API_ENDPOINT_URL" --batch-size-limit 100 --known-devices --trust-ssl
+nruuvitag publish rest "MY_API_ENDPOINT_URL" --average-interval 600 --known-devices --trust-ssl
 ```